School Policies

 • strategies to minimise the risk of exposure to known allergens while the student is under the care or supervision of school staff, including in the school yard, at camps and excursions, or at special events conducted, organised, or attended by the school

-• the name of the person(s) responsible for implementing the risk minimisation strategies, which have been identified in the Plan
+• the name of the person(s) responsible for implementing the risk minimisation strategies, which have been identified in the Individual Anaphylaxis Management Plan

 • information about where the student’s medication will be stored